angular/angular/src/material/input/input.md

 Any `mat-error` and `mat-hint` are automatically added to the input's `aria-describedby` list, and `aria-invalid` is automatically updated based on the input's validity state.

-When conveying an error, be sure to not rely soley on color.
+When conveying an error, be sure to not rely solely on color.
 In the message itself, you can use an icon or text such as "Error:" to indicate the message is an error message.

 ### Troubleshooting